The Science Center of Iowa (SCI)

 “If you’ve got a good idea, and you know it’s going to work, go ahead and do it.”

-Who was Grace Hopper?
+?
 Even the end sheets tell the story: “Rule breaker.
 Chance taker.
 Troublemaker.
 AMAZING GRACE.”
 Beginning as an young girl interested in how everyday things worked, Hopper took things a part to learn more about them.
 Her parents encouraged her curiosity.

 At age seven, Hopper dismantled several clocks in her house to find out what made them tick.
 She finished high school two years early and then attended Vassar College.
 Dedicated to making a difference in the World War II effort, Hopper enlisted in the U.S. Navy and embarked on a lifelong military career writing computer programs.